Experify has shut down. Your advocacy program has a new home.

 Before this update, the Stoked admin dashboard was… fine.
 It showed you numbers.
 You could look at them.
 You could squint and they would kinda look like a chart.
 But you had to use your imagination a lot.
 Riveting stuff.

 Now it’s actually useful.
-We rebuilt the entire dashboard around line charts, KPIs, and configurable time periods so you can see trends over time — not just static counts that might as well be random numbers on a wall.
+We rebuilt the entire dashboard around line charts, KPIs, and time period controls.
+You can see trends over time, not just static counts that might as well be random numbers on a wall.

 What changed:

-Why it matters: If you’re running an advocacy program and you can’t tell whether it’s growing or stalling, you’re flying blind.
-The new dashboard gives you the “at a glance” view that every founder and marketing lead needs — the kind you check with your morning coffee instead of dreading.
+Why it matters: Can’t tell if your program is growing or stalling?
+You’re flying blind.
+The new dashboard gives you the “at a glance” view every founder and marketing lead needs.
+The kind you check with your morning coffee instead of dreading.

 This is the foundation for everything we’re building in analytics.
 The dashboard went from “a page that exists” to “the first thing you want to see when you log in.”
 That’s the bar.